Supercap2F/CTREEPCB/README.md

 # CTREEPCB
-This is a PCB christmas tree project.
+This is a PCB Christmas tree project.